 About the StudyPortuguês

-This international multisite study investigates how the brains of people with obsessive-compulsive disorder (OCD) work in comparison to the brains of healthy individuals.
+This international multisite study investigates how the brains of people with obsessive-compulsive disorder (OCD) work.

 There is a need for a large well-powered multimodal imaging study in well-characterized unmedicated OCD patients that transcend countries and cultures.
 In addition, the need to identify robust biosignatures of core OCD features across countries and cultures has also been expressed.
 These signatures may then be used to chart how the disease develops and to develop tailored treatments for populations across the globe.